Lubawa

-Lubawa (/pl/; Löbau in Westpreußen; Old Prussian: Lūbawa) is a town in the Warmian-Masurian Voivodeship, Poland.
+Lubawa (/pl/; Löbau in Westpreußen; Old Prussian: Lūbawa) is a town in the Warmian-Masurian Voivodeship, in northern Poland.
 It is located in Iława County on the Sandela River, some 18 km southeast of Iława.

+Lubawa is a member of Cittaslow.

 Geographical location

 Lubawa is located in Chełmno Land, approximately 15 km north-east of the town of Nowe Miasto Lubawskie, 55 km south-west of the town of Olsztyn and 115 km south-east of the regional centre of Gdańsk, at an altitude of 145 m above sea level.